maxton4life/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5 adds permission to the owner of the file hello. script 6 adds multiple permission to the owner and group owner of file hello. script 7 gives permissions to everyone both the user groups and others.
+script 5 adds permission to the owner of the file hello. script 6 adds multiple permission to the owner and group owner of file hello. script 7 gives permissions to everyone both the user groups and others. script 8 gives no permissions to owner and group but others are giving permissions.